lichtara/relational-coherence-hybrid-systems/paper/08_institutional_Translation.md

 # 08 — Institutional Translation

+The triadic architecture does not function merely as a theoretical abstraction; it provides a diagnostic orientation for evaluating institutional fragilities in contemporary hybrid systems.

 If the previous section identified the structural conditions under which governability deteriorates, the question that follows is institutional: how can these conditions be preserved?

 If the triadic structure articulates the minimal architecture of governability, institutional translation does not introduce an additional element.
 Rather, it concerns how this minimal architecture can be sustained under conditions of systemic evolution.